 The fascination of minimum length and minimum time

-As shown on the dedicated page, 9 lines describe all of physics and all of nature.
-Combining the 9 lines that describe all of physics implies that twice the Planck length (4G ℏ/c3)1/2≈ 3⋅10-35 m is the smallest length in nature.
-One often calls it the minimum length.
+As shown below, combining three limits that hold across nature implies that twice the Planck length 4G /c3 ≈ 3⋅10-35 m is the smallest length in nature.
+It is the minimum length, the shortest measurable length.
 The result has been known for many decades.
-There is also a minimum time, given by twice the Planck time, or (4G ℏ/c5)1/2≈ 10-43 s.
-The minimum values force us to change many habits of thought and have important consequences for the unified theory of nature.
+There is also a minimum time, given by twice the Planck time, or 4G /c5 ≈ 10-43 s.
+These minimum values force us to change many habits of thought and have fascinating consequences for the unified theory of nature.
+Details below.

 pdf For physicists, see C. Schiller, From maximum force to physics in 9 lines and towards relativistic quantum gravity, Zeitschrift für Naturforschung A (2022).